Invisalign

 Does Invisalign cost more than braces?

-This is one of the most common questions we hear at our dental practice on Ferrers Street in Mount Gambier.
+This is one of the most common questions we hear at our dental practices in Mount Gambier and Port Fairy.
 When it comes to the cost of Invisalign, most people assume that it’s going to be a lot more expensive than braces.
 But here’s the thing: in some cases, Invisalign can actually cost less than braces — it all depends on the complexity of your issues.

 Here’s a general guide to give you a quick comparison of the cost of braces vs Invisalign: